 When they owned a local photography studio they were always flying their wedding and portrait clients out to beautiful, national parks.
 They decided that instead of simply flying out to national parks, they would try to spend all of their time traveling to parks and just have their clients meet them there.
 So far, it’s worked out extremely well and their business has actually grown once on the road.

 Why this business makes sense?

-If you want your niche to be in adventure related photography, it makes a lot of sense for you to take your business on the road.
-However, we’ve even met wedding photographers who have hit the road full-time.
+If you want your niche to be in adventure-related photography, it makes a lot of sense for you to take your business on the road.
+However, we’ve met a surprising number of wedding photographers who have hit the road full-time.
 Most of their clients are still in one location, so they have to fly back and forth sometimes to their RV… but it works for them while they are trying to build out a more national presence.

 A few great resources for learning photography: